Dalia Mogahed

-Dalia Mogahed (born 1975), is an American researcher and consultant of Egyptian origin.
+Dalia Mogahed (born 1975) is an American researcher and consultant.
 She is the director of research at the Institute for Social Policy and Understanding (ISPU) in Washington, D.C.
-She is also President and CEO of Mogahed Consulting, a Washington, D.C.-based executive coaching and consulting firm specializing in Muslim societies and the Middle East.
+She is also President and CEO of Mogahed Consulting, a Washington, D.C.–based executive coaching and consulting firm specializing in Muslim societies and the Middle East.
 Mogahed is former executive director of the Gallup Center for Muslim Studies, a non-partisan research center that provided data and analysis to reflect the views of Muslims all over the world.
 She was selected as an advisor by U.S. President Barack Obama on the White House Office of Faith-Based and Neighborhood Partnerships.

 Early life and education

 Mogahed was born in Cairo, Egypt, and immigrated to the United States at the age of four.
 She received her undergraduate degree in chemical engineering with a minor in Arabic from the University of Wisconsin-Madison.
 Upon graduation, Mogahed joined the marketing department of Procter & Gamble.
 She subsequently received her MBA from the Joseph M. Katz Graduate School of Business at the University of Pittsburgh.